ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 ## Summarizing the community call

 Scientific software development - and with that R packages - is a community effort.
-While there are often just a handful of developers maintaining an R package, the development really starts to thrive when users start to contribute to the code base.
+While there are often just a handful of developers maintaining an R package, the development really starts to thrive when users start to contribute.

-In principle, every open source package has an unspoken open invitation to contribute.
+In principle, every open source package has an open invitation to contribute.
 The question is how this invisible rule can be turned into something more explicit (and less intimidating) so that users who want to contribute can do so easily and feel welcomed and at ease.
 This brings us to the topic of rOpenSci's last community call.

-During one hour, several  speakers mentioned the bits and pieces of an R package that invite code contribution and manage expectations of users/contributors (say a contributor guide or using well-defined issues on Github), as well as the importance of the soft skills of the maintainer; for example how they interact with a contributor (not ignoring them, leaving opportunities to learn, being kind when saying "no").
+Over the course of an hour, the three speakers emphasised various aspects of an R package that can be used to invite code contributions, and to manage expectations of both users and contributors, for example through a contributor guide, or through explicit instructions how to use issues on GitHub.
+Speakers also emphasised the importance of the "soft skills" of package maintainers, especially the importance of considering the effect of how package maintainers interact with contributors, such as fostering opportunities to learn, being kind when saying "no", and always acknolwedging contributions.

 ### Speakers